chinese-quartet/docs.chinese-quartet.org/docs/getting_started/submit_data.md

 5) Verify and confirm Uploaded files by clicking 'Check' button

-After you checking your data, the Quartet team will receive an email notification.
-And then, we will review your uploaded files and publish these data into Quartet Data Portal.
+After you checking your data, you can choose the pipeline and parameters to analyze your data.

 ### Tools for uploading data